the-expanse/SideQuestWiki/having-an-issue-installing-Pavlov?.md

-Mac users will need to go to the  [PAVLOV DISCORD](https://discord.gg/wE5ZqBB) for direct instructions as this is a Windows only guide
+for any issues, Mac or otherwise see the  [PAVLOV DISCORD](https://discord.gg/wE5ZqBB) for direct instructions also this is a Windows only guide

 Make sure you have the most recent Folder for PavLov from the [PAVLOV DISCORD](https://discord.gg/wE5ZqBB)